joc1984/Javascript-WebFrontEnd-IADE/README.md

 # Javascript webFrontEnd IADE 2025
-## This is my code repository during the posgraduate course in Web Front End, by IADE 2025.
+This is my JavaScript code repository used during the posgraduate course in Web Front End, by IADE 2025.